 Contributions to NSV International, Inc. are used for the following:

-- To pay foreign NSVI vasectomy providers for their year-round services on a per case basis.
+- To pay domestic NSVI vasectomy providers for their year-round services on a per case basis.

-- To purchase and maintain the instruments and supplies used by foreign NSVI vasectomy providers.
+- To purchase and maintain the instruments and supplies used by domestic NSVI vasectomy providers.

 - To reimburse the facilities where foreign NSVI vasectomy providers provide services.